topology-foundation/specs/framework.md

 The lifecycle stage can be one of the following:
 - draft: A draft that should be reviewed and implementable.
-- reliable: It might have space for improvement, it's already implemented.
+- reliable: It might have space for improvement, it has at least one implementation.
 It can be used in development.
 - stable: Well-defined and implemented.
 It can be used in production.
 - deprecated: Not used anymore.